assimbly/docconverter/README.md

 ## Limits

 DocConverter is created to make doc conversion of different data formats as easy as possible.
-It is a generic converter which a simple string representation as input/output.
-It doesn't have any options.
+It's a generic converter with a simple string representation as input/output.

 If you need: